zq99/audit-trail-in-vba-for-excel-workbook/README.md

 Add the csLogger class to a VBA project.

-The ThisWookbook.bas file is the code need for the workbook VBA module.
+The ThisWookbook.bas file is the code needed for the workbook VBA module.

-If handles the operation of calling the logger class for the different workbook events.
+It handles the operation of calling the logger class for the different workbook events.

 These events are triggered when a user opens and starts editing the workbook.